syl20bnr/spacemacs-elpa-mirror/stable-melpa/scpaste-readme.txt

 If you use a non-standard ssh port, you can specify it by setting `scpaste-scp-port'.

+If you need to use alternative scp and ssh programs, you can set `scpaste-scp' and `scpaste-ssh'.
+For example, scpaste works with the Putty suite on Windows if you set these to pscp and plink, respectively.

 Optionally you can set the displayed name for the footer and where it should link to:
 (setq scpaste-user-name "Technomancy"